godotengine/godot-docs/tutorials/2d/2d_sprite_animation.rst

 .. image:: img/2d_animation_spritesheet_selectframes.png

-You will now see your animation under the list of animations.
+You will now see your animation under the list of animations in the bottom panel.
 Double click on default to change the name of the animation to jump.

 .. image:: img/2d_animation_spritesheet_animation.png